Medical Device Registration and Approval in Mexico

 LOCAL FEES (Manufacturer): No manufacturer review fees are required.

-LICENSE VALIDITY: Medical device registrations are valid for five years. renewals must be submitted under the same route as the original registration, no later than 150 calendar days before the expiration date.
+LICENSE VALIDITY: Medical device registrations are valid for 5 years. renewals must be submitted under the same route as the original registration, no later than 150 calendar days before the expiration date.

 LICENSE TRANSFER: License transfers are possible in Mexico.
 The procedure for the transfer of rights will follow what is established for the modifications to the registration conditions.